satansdeer/satansdeer.github.com/content/legacy-posts/use-subagents-to-keep-ai-context-clean/index.md

 ## Why Long AI Sessions Degrade

-AI coding sessions often start sharp.
+AI coding sessions start sharp.

 The first few prompts are clear.
 The tool understands the goal.
 It reads the right files.
 It makes the obvious edits.